pushian/YFPopupButtons/README.md

 ```swift
 func numOfItems(buttonsView: YFPopupButtonsView) -> Int
 ```
-- Indicate the maximum number of buttons allowed for displaying in a single row.
+- Indicate the maximum number of buttons allowed for display in a single row.
 ```swift
 func maxNumberOfItemsInRow(buttonsView: YFPopupButtonsView) -> Int
 ```